jhou2/docs.review.ninja/index.md

 	grunt serve

-If you need to compile the sass files on demand, run `grunt sass`
+If you need to compile the sass files on demand, run `grunt sass`.

 Contribute to this repo
 -----------------------